caozhengquan/CNNCascade_194FeaturePts/README.md

 * [opencv 2.4.13](http://opencv.org)

 ## Tools
-1.[`calibrate_pts.py`](https://github.com/CongWeilin/CNNCascade_194FeaturePts/blob/master/tools/calibrate_pts.py): This is a tools written in python2.7 in order to calibrate [Helen_dataset](http://www.ifp.illinois.edu/%7Evuongle2/helen/) or other dataset.
-The users' instruction is printed on the top of the calibrate window.
+1.[`calibrate_pts.py`](https://github.com/CongWeilin/CNNCascade_194FeaturePts/blob/master/tools/calibrate_pts.py): This is a tools to calibrate [Helen_dataset](http://www.ifp.illinois.edu/%7Evuongle2/helen/) or your new image.
+The user instruction is printed on the top of the calibrate window.